 - 6 ounces baby spinach

-Stir onion and baking powder into spices and cook, stirring until onions are tender-- about 3-4 minutes.
+- Stir onion and baking soda into spices and cook, stirring until onions are tender-- about 3-4 minutes.
 Add ginger and garlic to the pan and cook for 30 seconds followed by the coconut milk and bring to a simmer.